Baystate Wealth Management LLC Purchases 64,259 Shares of Vanguard FTSE Emerging Markets ETF (NYSEARCA:VWO)

-Baystate Wealth Management LLC raised its position in Vanguard FTSE Emerging Markets ETF (NYSEARCA:VWO – Get Rating) by 6.1% during the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 1,110,830 shares of the exchange traded fund’s stock after buying an additional 64,259 shares during the quarter.
-Vanguard FTSE Emerging Markets ETF accounts for 4.5% of Baystate Wealth Management LLC’s holdings, making the stock its 6th biggest holding.
-Baystate Wealth Management LLC owned 0.06% of Vanguard FTSE Emerging Markets ETF worth $51,243,000 at the end of the most recent reporting period.
+Baystate Wealth Management LLC increased its position in Vanguard FTSE Emerging Markets ETF (NYSEARCA:VWO – Get Rating) by 6.1% during the first quarter, according to its most recent Form 13F filing with the SEC.
+The fund owned 1,110,830 shares of the exchange traded fund’s stock after buying an additional 64,259 shares during the period.
+Vanguard FTSE Emerging Markets ETF accounts for 4.5% of Baystate Wealth Management LLC’s portfolio, making the stock its 6th largest holding.
+Baystate Wealth Management LLC owned 0.06% of Vanguard FTSE Emerging Markets ETF worth $51,243,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors have also recently modified their holdings of VWO.
-Yale University acquired a new position in Vanguard FTSE Emerging Markets ETF in the 3rd quarter valued at $453,589,000.
-Bank of America Corp DE grew its holdings in Vanguard FTSE Emerging Markets ETF by 10.5% in the 4th quarter.
-Bank of America Corp DE now owns 76,809,780 shares of the exchange traded fund’s stock valued at $3,799,012,000 after buying an additional 7,282,575 shares in the last quarter.
-Betterment LLC grew its holdings in shares of Vanguard FTSE Emerging Markets ETF by 11.2% during the 4th quarter.
-Betterment LLC now owns 64,290,644 shares of the exchange traded fund’s stock worth $3,179,815,000 after purchasing an additional 6,477,042 shares in the last quarter.
-Northwestern Mutual Wealth Management Co. grew its holdings in shares of Vanguard FTSE Emerging Markets ETF by 14.6% during the 4th quarter.
-Northwestern Mutual Wealth Management Co. now owns 42,052,905 shares of the exchange traded fund’s stock worth $2,079,936,000 after purchasing an additional 5,362,274 shares in the last quarter.
-Finally, Mather Group LLC. grew its holdings in shares of Vanguard FTSE Emerging Markets ETF by 326.4% during the 4th quarter.
-Mather Group LLC. now owns 2,841,536 shares of the exchange traded fund’s stock worth $140,542,000 after purchasing an additional 2,175,075 shares in the last quarter.
+A number of other large investors have also recently added to or reduced their stakes in the stock.
+Veracity Capital LLC acquired a new position in Vanguard FTSE Emerging Markets ETF in the first quarter worth approximately $645,000.
+Veery Capital LLC grew its holdings in Vanguard FTSE Emerging Markets ETF by 5.8% during the first quarter.
+Veery Capital LLC now owns 155,612 shares of the exchange traded fund’s stock valued at $7,178,000 after purchasing an additional 8,542 shares during the last quarter.
+Riversedge Advisors LLC grew its holdings in Vanguard FTSE Emerging Markets ETF by 2.8% during the first quarter.
+Riversedge Advisors LLC now owns 198,756 shares of the exchange traded fund’s stock valued at $9,169,000 after purchasing an additional 5,484 shares during the last quarter.
+Aletheian Wealth Advisors LLC grew its holdings in Vanguard FTSE Emerging Markets ETF by 28.1% during the first quarter.
+Aletheian Wealth Advisors LLC now owns 84,551 shares of the exchange traded fund’s stock valued at $3,900,000 after purchasing an additional 18,530 shares during the last quarter.
+Finally, Defined Wealth Management LLC acquired a new position in Vanguard FTSE Emerging Markets ETF during the first quarter valued at approximately $207,000.

 The Fund seeks to track the performance of the FTSE Emerging Markets All Cap China A Inclusion Index, that measures the return of stocks issued by companies located in emerging market countries.